remarkjs/remark-lint/packages/remark-lint-no-missing-blank-lines/readme.md

 ### `unified().use(remarkLintNoMissingBlankLines[, options])`

-Warn when there are no blank lines between blocks.
+Warn when blank lines are missing.

 ###### Parameters